 In December 2004, the first in a new class of medications Anti-VEGF, became available for the treatment of wet AMD.
+At our clinics in Port St. Lucie and Stuart, we can provide anti-VEGF therapy to patients who are suffering from macular degeneration.
 The first drug was Macugen, followed by Avastin, Lucentis, and Eylea.
 These are the first non-destructive treatments for wet AMD.
 Rather than using a laser, these medications are injected directly into the eye.

 In wet AMD, a protein called VEGF (vascular endothelial growth factor) causes growth of abnormal blood vessels in the eye, which lead to vision loss.
 VEGF is a signal protein.
 It’s normal function is to create new blood vessels.
 When it is overexpressed, it can contribute to disease.
 These drugs block VEGF, therefore halting the growth of abnormal blood vessels.

 The FDA approval of Eylea was based on two randomized, multi-center, double-masked, active-controlled studies.
 Ronald Frenkel, M.D. was a Principal Investigator for this particular study.
 A total of 2,412 subjects were treated and evaluated for efficacy.
 The primary efficacy endpoint was the proportion of subjects who maintained vision, defined as losing fewer than 15 letters of visual acuity at week 52 compared to baseline.